47degrees/github4s/docs/src/main/tut/git_data.md

 See [the API doc](https://developer.github.com/v3/git/tags/#create-a-tag-object) for full reference.

-As you can see, a few features of the repository endpoint are missing.
+As you can see, a few features of the git data endpoint are missing.

 As a result, if you'd like to see a feature supported, feel free to create an issue and/or a pull request!